Alan Cross’ Frequently Asked Questions:

 Then, on March 1, 2015, I co-founded the Music Technology Group and Event series with Andrew Dick and Nathalia Ribeiro.
 The group is for anyone who is interested in connecting with veterans in the Music and Technology industries and those who simply love music and want to learn more about how technology has shaped the way we consume, create, and monetize music.
 The Music Technology events take place in Toronto, every 4-5 weeks.
 The group is free to join and the events are free to attend.

-If you’re into reading, I have a weekly national newspaper column in the Metro commuter paper, four published reference works on alt-rock, and four audiobooks under the banner of The Alan Cross Guide to Alternative Rock.
+I had a weekly national newspaper column in the Metro commuter paper (since gone bust), four published reference works on alt-rock, and four audiobooks under the banner of The Alan Cross Guide to Alternative Rock.
 Those books are also available chapter-by-chapter through iTunes.
 Just search for my name under “audiobooks.”
+Oh, and there’s a children’s book called The Science of Song.
+These days, I write a weekly column for GlobalNews.ca.

 In January 2015, I co-founded Major League Mixes, a company that assists sports teams in getting their music mix right for their games.
 Our first client was a good one: The Toronto Maple Leafs.
 Learn more about Major League Mixes and all that we do here.
 Too bad that thing folded due to circumstances beyond our control.

 What else?
-I was a script editor for the documentary Who the [email protected]#k is Arthur Fogel.
+I was a script editor for the documentary Who the F@#k is Arthur Fogel.
 There was ExploreMusic-TV on Bite-TV and Aux.
 The inflight audio programming I did for Air Canada for years.
 The consulting.
-Working for Songza.
-The various TV guest appearances.
+Working for the now-defunct Songza (I was disgarded when it was bought by Google).
+The various TV appearances.
 The official biographies I wrote for rock bands.
 Appearances in dozens of documentaries.
 The magazine articles.
 The narrations.
 The voicework, The consulting.
 The speaking gigs and lecture series.
+The Science of Rock’n’Roll travelling museum exhibit.
 The traveling to music festivals and conferences around the world (not to mention other places for pleasure and sheer curiosity).
 And did I mention that I hosted Reach for the Top for one season?

 Jeezus, no wonder we don’t have kids.